Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Introduction and main results

 Let $P$ be a Delzant polytope with vertices in $\Z^{n}$ defining, via the Delzant construction \cite{De}, a compact symplectic toric manifold $(X_{P},\omega,\T^{n},\mu_{P})$, with moment map $\mu_{P}$.
 Let $\P_{\R}\subset(TX_{P})_{\C}$ be the (singular) real polarization, in the sense of geometric quantization \cite{Wo}, corresponding to the orbits of the Hamiltonian $\T^{n}$ action.
 The Delzant construction also defines a complex structure $J_{P}$ on $X_{P}$ such that the pair $(\omega,J_{P})$, is K\"ahler, with K\"ahler polarization $\P_{\C}$.
 In addition, the polytope $P$ defines, canonically, an equivariant $J_{P}$-holomorphic line bundle, $L \rightarrow X_{P}$ with curvature $-i\om$ \cite{Od}.

-A result, usually attributed to Danilov and Atiyah \cite{Da,GGK}, states that the number of integer points in $P$, which are equal to the images under $\mu_{P}$ of the Bohr-Sommerfeld (BS) fibers of the real polarization $\P_{\R}$, is equal to the number of holomorphic sections of $L$, i.e. to the dimensionality of $H^{0}(X_{P},L)$ (see also \cite{Ham1}).
+A result, usually attributed to Danilov and Atiyah \cite{Da,GGK}, states that the number of integer points in $P$, which are equal to the images under $\mu_{P}$ of the Bohr-Sommerfeld (BS) fibers of the real polarization $\P_{\R}$, is equal to the number of holomorphic sections of $L$, i.e. to the dimensionality of $H^{0}(X_{P},L)$.

 An important general problem in geometric quantization is understanding the relation between quantizations associated to different polarizations and, in particular, between real and holomorphic quantizations.
-Hitchin \cite{Hi} has shown that, in some general situations, the bundle of quantum Hilbert spaces, over the space of deformations of the complex structure, is equipped with a (projectively) flat connection that provides the identification between holomorphic quantizations corresponding to different complex structures.
-In \cite{Sn2}, \'{S}niatycki has shown that for non-singular real polarizations of arbitrary (quantizable) symplectic manifolds, the set of BS fibers is in bijective correspondence with a generating set for the space of cohomological wave functions which define the quantum Hilbert space in the real polarization.
-Explicit geometro-analytic relations between real polarization wave functions and holomorphic ones have been found for theta functions on abelian varieties \cite{FMN,BMN}, by considering degenerating families of complex structures.
-For previous related work see \cite{Mu,AdPW,An,Ty,KW}.
+Hitchin \cite{Hi} has shown that, in some general situations, the bundle of quantum Hilbert spaces over the space of deformations of the complex structure, is equipped with a (projectively) flat connection that provides the identification between holomorphic quantizations corresponding to different complex structures.
+These results do not, however, directly apply in the present situation as the complex structure on a toric variety is rigid.
+Concerning real polarizations, \'{S}niatycki \cite{Sn} has shown that for non-singular real polarizations of arbitrary (quantizable) symplectic manifolds, the set of BS fibers is in bijective correspondence with a generating set for the space of cohomological wave functions which define the quantum Hilbert space in the real polarization.
+Explicit geometro-analytic relations between real polarization wave functions and holomorphic ones via degenerating families of complex structures have been found for theta functions on abelian varieties (see \cite{FMN,BMN} and references therein).
 Similar studies have been performed for cotangent bundles of Lie groups \cite{Hal,FMMN}.
 Some of the results in this paper, in fact, are related to these results for the case $(T^{*}\S^{1})^{n}=(\C^{*})^{n}$, where in the present setting $(\C^{*})^{n}$ becomes the open dense orbit in the toric variety $X_{P}$.

 As opposed to all these cases, however, the real polarization of a compact toric variety always contains singular fibers.
-As was shown by Hamilton \cite{Ham2}, the sheaf cohomology used by \'{S}niatycki only detects the non-singular BS leaves.
+As was shown by Hamilton \cite{Ham}, the sheaf cohomology used by \'{S}niatycki only detects the non-singular BS leaves.
 Also, a possible model for the real quantization that includes the singular fibers has recently been described in \cite{BGU}.